AntoineROYERB/DevOps/TP2/README.md

 - Enhanced security.
 - Improved scalability.

-# Miscellaneous Information

-To commit without making any changes and rerun the tests:
+### To commit without making any changes and rerun the tests:

 ```
 $ git commit --amend --no-edit